olevacho/oc3d-ai-genius/README.md

 # oc3d-ai-genius
 Wordpress plugin.
-Create your own AI chatbot, edit, generate texts, write programming codes and generate images using ChatGPT.
+You can edit, generate texts, write programming codes and generate images using ChatGPT.
 It allows to use instructions, stored previously in database.

 ### Quick setup: